 Qijin Island (aka Cijin Island or Chijin Island) has one of the most accessible sandy beaches to any urban area in Taiwan.
 Besides the nearly 10 Km stretch of sandy shores, the island also has an old street with tasty snacks, a seafood market, a lighthouse, an ancient fort, a star tunnel, a shell museum, and much more.
 It is one of the most popular destinations in Kaohsiung and definitely worth a trip.

 I have been to Qijin Island over 30 times, and I still wish I could go back every day.
-There was a time when my Visa free 90 days were winding down and I did go to Qijijn Beach every day.
+There was a time when my Visa free 90 days were winding down and I did go to Qijin Beach every day.
 Those were good times.
 Ferry Ride 旗津渡輪

 View of Kaohsiung from the Ferry.